snipe/snipe-it/README.md

 -----
 ### Bug Reports & Feature Requests

 Feel free to check out the [GitHub Issues for this project](https://github.com/snipe/snipe-it/issues) to open a bug report or see what open issues you can help with.
-Please search through existing issues (open and closed) to see if your question hasn't already been answered before opening a new issue.
+Please search through existing issues (open *and* closed) to see if your question has already been answered before opening a new issue.

 **PLEASE see the [Getting Help Guidelines](https://snipe-it.readme.io/docs/getting-help) and [Common Issues](https://snipe-it.readme.io/docs/common-issues) before opening a ticket, and be sure to complete all of the questions in the Github Issue template to help us to help you as quickly as possible.**